jeswin/ssb-scuttlekit/README.md

 There's an onTransformComplete callback available which lets you make additional modifications to a database after all entries have been transformed.
 The onTransformComplete function is regular function in which the standard database API (insert, update etc) is available.
 The difference is that it does not write the changes back to the SSB log (IMPORTANT).
+Use this sparingly - it's more like an escape hatch.

 ```js
 const schema = {